 Double the CoP of an unassisted ground source heat pump

-Using a heat charged ThermalBank doubles the Coefficient of Performance of a ground source heat pump and allows a 50% saving of carbon emissions compared to providing heat from a gas boiler.
+Using a heat charged ThermalBank doubles the Coefficient of Performance of a ground source heat pump and allows an 80% saving of carbon emissions compared to providing heat from a gas boiler.

 See also: Renewable Heat

 See also: Aquifer Thermal Energy Storage